BrutalSimplicity/brutalsimplicity.github.io/about.md

 layout: page
 title : About
 permalink: /about/
-tagline: "Simplicity is the ultimate sophistication <b>Leonardo Davinci</b>"
+tagline: "Simplicity is the outcome of technical subtlety.
+It is the goal, not the starting point. <b>Maurice Saatchi</b>"
 ---

 Great ideas are often simple in form and expression.
 I aspire to express my ideas as simply as possible.